Bangor University - North Wales Clinical Psychology Programme

 Funding

-• There are currently fourteen training places per annum.
+- There are currently 15 training places per annum.

-• On entry to the programme, all trainees are paid on the first spine point of Band 6 of the Agenda for Change pay scales.
+- On entry to the programme, regardless of previous roles within the NHS, all trainees are paid on the first spine point of Band 6 of the Agenda for Change pay scales.

-• Payment for overnight accommodation, either during placement or academic teaching blocks, may also be available where this would be more cost-effective than daily travel.
+- Payment towards overnight accommodation, during placement, may also be available where this would be more cost-effective than daily travel.

-• Due to funding regulations and restrictions, we cannot applications from candidates If you do not have the EU Settlement Scheme (settled and pre-settled status) or Settled/Indefinite Leave to Remain (ILR) in the UK.
+- Due to funding regulations and restrictions, we cannot consider applications from candidates who do not have the EU Settlement Scheme (settled and pre-settled status) or Settled/Indefinite Leave to Remain (ILR) in the UK.

 Last updated: